Fishing Tackle Box Essentials

 In fact, who wants to handicap himself at all when working today’s heavily fished waters where some of the most sophisticated fish in the world live or if catching a fish means the difference between you eating or going hungry.

-How-To Guide For Getting The Best Tackle Box
+The Tackle Box

 First, look for a box with enough compartments of suitable size.
 It’s a good idea to measure your largest lures, checking both length and height, including the hooks.
 Many anglers get fooled by measuring only their lures length, then when they get home to discover that their new box won’t close because the treble hooks on the largest lures stand too high in the compartments.
 If you use such bulky lures, you’ll need a box with deep compartments.
 Figure out how many lures of different sizes you’ll want to carry with you.
 Then add about ten percent to that number.

 Some anglers take this matter of lure compartments so seriously that they lay their lures out the way they want them to lie, and then they make a diagram on a piece of paper to use when shopping for a new box.
 Such men usually end up with a box that has adjustable compartment walls that snap into grooves provided for this purpose.
 Then they can arrange the compartments to suit their needs, provided the trays are deep enough.
 A few boxes are so constructed that you can make long compartments by placing the partitions lengthwise in the bins and securing them in position with the aid of a small soldering iron.